hdShang/arxiv-daily/docs/cs-CL/2025-05-31/papers/250600658v3-sarc7-evaluating-sarcasm-detection-and-generation-with-seven-types-a.md

 ---
 layout: default
-title: Sarc7: Evaluating Sarcasm Detection and Generation with Seven Types and Emotion-Informed Techniques
+title: "Sarc7: Evaluating Sarcasm Detection and Generation with Seven Types and Emotion-Informed Techniques"
 ---

 # Sarc7: Evaluating Sarcasm Detection and Generation with Seven Types and Emotion-Informed Techniques